Also see:

 Requirement for ground improvement – preloading, surcharging, dynamic compaction, etc |

-4.6.7.2 Earthworks Specification#
+4.6.7.2 Earthworks specification

 The earthworks specification should be prepared once the earthworks design has been undertaken and the properties of the proposed fill material have been established.
-It should clearly describe the design requirements to be satisfied, ie, detail how the engineered fill is to be placed and what criteria will apply to prove its compliance and include the information detailed below.
-An earthworks specification should be practicable and capable of both measurement and enforcement and should be capable of being monitored by an effective form of quality assurance procedure.
+It should clearly describe the design requirements to be satisfied ie, detail how the engineered fill is to be placed and what criteria will apply to prove its compliance, and include the information detailed below.
+An earthworks specification should be practicable and capable of both measurement and enforcement, and should be capable of being monitored by an effective form of quality assurance procedure.

-Typical Earthworks Specification should include the following:
+A typical earthworks specification should include the following:

 - Description of scope and aims of the earthworks including reference and brief summaries of supporting documents:

 a.
-Desk study and Ground Investigation Report.
+Desk study and ground investigation report.

 c.
-Materials Classification (Acceptability) Assessment - The intended end-use of the engineered fill should be defined
+Materials classification (acceptability) assessment - The intended end-use of the engineered fill should be defined

 - Details of any site preparation works required prior to earthworks filling and the treatment of exposed surfaces to prevent deterioration

-- Classification testing may include particle size distribution, plasticity (Atterberg limits), compaction tests, or moisture content tests should be undertaken to confirm that the fill materials remain within the earthworks specification
+- Classification testing may include particle size distribution, plasticity (Atterberg Limits), compaction tests or moisture content tests should be undertaken to confirm that the fill materials remain within the earthworks specification

-- The types and frequency of classification tests should be site and material specific and should be confirmed in the specification.
-Acceptable test methods and frequencies of classification tests are given in Tables 9 and 10 of BS 6031: 2009
+- Types and frequency of classification tests should be site and material specific and confirmed in the specification.

-- Requirements for the placement, spreading and compaction of earthwork materials, including compliance criteria
+Acceptable test methods and frequencies of classification tests given in Tables 9 and 10 of BS 6031: 2009 - Requirements for the placement, spreading and compaction of earthwork materials, including compliance criteria

 - Requirements for the disposal of unsuitable material

-- Testing proposals for the verification of compliance criteria and performance requirements to be met for End Product and Performance specifications, including load-settlement testing
+- Testing proposals for the verification of compliance criteria and performance requirements to be met for end product and performance specifications, including load-settlement testing

 - Arrangements for supervision